-It’s not an overwhelming spiciness here (but you can always add more red pepper flakes or mince a hotter chili), so most everyone in the family can enjoy this recipe.
-Try it with roasted pork or steaks – they really add a flair to a simple meat meal.
+It’s not an overwhelming spiciness here (but you can always add more red pepper flakes or mince a hotter chili), so almost everyone in the family can enjoy this recipe.
+Try it with roasted pork or steaks – they really add a flair as a side to simple grilled meats.

 Spicy Brussels Sprouts